chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 - [React](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)

-## JavaScript Conventions <a name="js-conventions"></a>
+## TypeScript Conventions <a name="ts-conventions"></a>

-EDS is built using [React](https://reactjs.org/), but should be built in a way to promote portability with other frameworks, especially with regards to HTML and CSS.
+EDS is built using [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/), but should be built in a way to promote portability with other frameworks, especially with regards to HTML and CSS.

 ### Component directory structure: